Group4Layers/csv-types-js/README.md

 ## Options for formats

-Depending on the CSV format different options are needed for `CSV.configure`.
-It is assumed the default options are applied (`CSV.configure(null)` or first time used this package after importing it).
+Depending on the CSV format different options are needed for the `CSV` constructor or the method `configure`.

 Format 1: **Values**